• Skip to secondary menu

 Pumba’s Backpackers, Pretoria

 After my stay in Johannesburg, I took the Gautrain to Pretoria, where my Kruger tour was leaving from.
 There aren’t a ton of hostel options here, so I went with Pumbas, which is a short walk from the train station.
 It’s popular with the Peace Corps crowd and is a BazBus pickup stop.
-I

 I arrived at the gate and had to buzz to get in.
 The high security was a bit intimidating.
-I stayed in a female dorm right off the main building where the kitchen and reception desk
+I stayed in a female dorm right off the main building where the kitchen and reception desk were located.
+There was no lock on the door, which was a bit unnerving.

 The 6-bed female dorm was 200 ZAR ($13) and was decorated with pictures of Marilyn Monroe and Hollywood stars.
-There
+There was a fan and light but it got a bit hot in the room.
+The beds weren’t very comfortable and the top bunks were hard to reach.

-It also seemed that some people were long term guests so there was little space for my stuff.
+It also seemed that some people were long-term guests so there was little space for my stuff.
 But I only stayed for one night.
 I didn’t feel like there was much of an atmosphere here, but maybe it was just the night I was there, even though it was a weekend.

 Numbi Hotel and Caravan Park, Hazyview

 I didn’t choose the places we stayed on my Kruger tour with Acacia Africa, which ran from Pretoria to Durban.
 Numbi Hotel and Caravan Park had a number of accommodation options, but most of my group stayed at the campsite.
-One guy on my tour opted for the lodge rooms, which he said were comfortable.
-The site was not too far from the entrance to Kruger National Park and a short drive from restaurants and shops.

 The campground had a bathhouse, campsite kitchen facilities, a pool, and WiFi at reception, which I didn’t use.
 There was also a bar, but I didn’t go there either.
 The site is also attached to an airstrip where you can go on scenic microlight flights.
 Hotel rooms are around 1,640 ZAR ($113) per night while campsites are from 290 ZAR ($20) for 2 people.